-- Step 3 Click View System and Troubleshoot Details.

-- Step 4 Click Advanced Troubleshooting.
+- Step 3 Choose Advanced Troubleshooting.

-- Step 5 Click Threat Defense CLI.
+- Step 4 Choose Threat Defense CLI.

-- Step 6 Choose the Device, then choose show as the command, and type version or one of the other commands as the parameter.
+- Step 5 Choose show as the command, and type version or one of the other commands as the parameter.

-- Step 7 Click Execute.
+- Step 6 Click Execute.

 For version, search the output for the Cisco Adaptive Security Appliance Software Version number.